Breckenridge: Historic Victorian town with 21st Century Spirit

 Breckenridge History in Brief

-Founded in 1859, Breckenridge is the oldest continually occupied community in the Colorado mountains.
-Its past includes gold and silver mining, dredge boats, the itinerant preacher John Lewis Dyer, a daring daylight robbery by Pug Ryan and his band of desperados, the discovery of Tom's Baby, Colorado's largest gold nugget and of course, skiing since the 1960's.
-The Victorian town includes one of the state's largest Historic districts, with 254 registered buildings, including the Carter Museum, the Barney Ford Museum and the Briggle House Historic Center.
+Founded in 1859, Breckenridge is the oldest continually-occupied community in the Colorado mountains.
+Its past includes gold and silver mining, dredge boats, the itinerant preacher John Lewis Dyer, a daring daylight robbery by Pug Ryan and his band of desperados, the discovery of Tom's Baby (Colorado's largest gold nugget), and of course, skiing since the 1960's.
+The Victorian town includes one of the state's largest historic districts, with 254 registered buildings, including the Carter Museum, the Barney Ford Museum and the Briggle House Historic Center.

-Dredging turned the Blue River valley into a rockpile and sent the river underground.
-The Blue wasn't restored to the river it is today, until the Army Corp of Engineers and Breckenridge town government completed the job in the 1980s.
+Dredging turned the Blue River valley into a rock pile and sent the river underground.
+The Blue wasn't restored to the river it is today until the Army Corp of Engineers and Breckenridge town government completed the job in the 1980s.

 Hydraulic mining took many forms and reshaped some of the foothills as well as the Blue River.
 The Iowa Hill trail gives a great look at this historic mining and particularly the project that took over this hill until 1918.
 Mechanized mining was a boom of its own.

-The depression and WWII burst that bubble, but skiing brought everyone back.
-Starting in 1946, Arapahoe Basin built the first post-war lift in Colorado, lumber magnets from Kansas City started Breckenridge ski resort and opened for business in December of 1961, some of A-Basin's founders opened Keystone Resort in 1970 and last to the party, Copper Mountain became the fourth of the Ski the Summit resorts in 1972.
+The Great Depression and WWII burst the mining bubble, but skiing brought everyone back!
+Starting in 1946, Arapahoe Basin built the first post-war lift in Colorado.
+Lumber magnets from Kansas City started Breckenridge Ski Resort which opened for business in December of 1961.
+Some of Arapahoe Basin's founders opened Keystone Resort in 1970.
+Last to the party was Copper Mountain which became the fourth of the "Ski the Summit" resorts in 1972.

 Be sure to sign up or log in with Breckenridge Associates to take advantage of our free, world-class search tools.